 Budget: 952,000 EUR

-Welcoming International Talents aims to build a cross border knowledge network for organisations in the Öresund region working with reception issues.
-The purpose of the network is to learn from each other and to coordinate activities for international talents on both sides of the strait, as a part of improving reception services.
-A number of events for international talents and, to an extent, those accompanying them, will be arranged as part of the subproject.
-The events are based on the target group’s needs, and can focus on the labour market, culture, leisure choices or social aspects.
-Another part of the subproject involves systematic mapping of talents’ needs through an expat panel including people on both sides of the strait.
-The long-term purpose is to get more international talent to remain in the Öresund region.
+Welcoming International Talents aims to improve services for international talents that move to the Öresund region/Greater Copenhagen.
+The aim is to build up a cross border network for different organisations in the region working with talent reception in order to share knowledge and best practice.
+Through the project, new concepts and events for international talents and their spouses are being developed.
+The events are coordinated based on the target group’s needs and focus on areas such as labour market, culture, leisure or social activities.
+Another part of the subproject involves systematic mapping of talents’ needs through an “expat panel”, including people on both sides of the strait.
+The long-term purpose is to get more international talent to remain in the region.

 - The creation of a cross border knowledge network for reception organisations